PeterBengtson/SAM-Automating-Forensic-Disk-Collection/README.md

 The `deploy-all`bash script will find your config files in the project root directory and process them in alphabetical order.

-NB: `diskForensicImageBuilder.yaml` must be installed in all the regions you are going to use before this step, and `diskMember` to all accounts in all used regions after this step, just as for a single-region installation.
+NB: `diskForensicImageBuilder.yaml` must be installed in all the regions you are going to use before this step, and `diskMember` to all accounts in your main region after this step, just as for a single-region installation.

 ## Multi-System Installation